trinodb/trino-admin/docs/software-requirements.rst

 **Other Configuration**

-* Sudo privileges on both the node running ``presto-admin`` and the nodes where Presto will be installed are required for a non-root presto-admin user.
+* Sudo privileges  are required on both the node running ``presto-admin`` and the nodes where Presto is installed.